RitikSarang/Indian-Weather-Analysis-with-SQL/README.md

   - Query for top 5 cities with lowest temperature

 ## 💼 Potential Business Insights
-- **Locations for Potential Ice-Cream Parlors:**
+- **Potential Locations for Ice-Cream Parlors/Cold Beverages Stores OR Potential Locations for Brand Ads::**
-  - Query for cities in Maharashtra suitable for ice-cream parlors based on weather conditions
+  - Query for cities in Maharashtra suitable for ice-cream parlors/brand ads based on weather conditions
 - **Cities with High Humidity Levels:**
-  - Query for cities in Maharashtra with average humidity > 60% between specified dates
+  - Query for cities in Maharashtra with average humidity > 60% between 'August 29, 2023' , and 'March 1, 2024'.

 ## 💨 Wind Analysis
-- **Hourly Wind Analysis:**
+- **Hourly Wind Analysis for Wind Turbine Placement**
   - Query to analyze wind data on an hourly basis
 - **Locations with Strongest Winds:**
   - Query to identify locations with highest average wind speed
 - **Extreme Wind Events Analysis:**
-  - Query to identify top 20 cities with maximum gusts
+  - Query to identify top 20 cities with maximum gusts between dates '29th August, 2023' and '1st April, 2024'.

 ## 🌫️ Visibility Analysis
 - **Locations with Poor Visibility:**
   - Query to find cities where visibility is below average or very poor

 ## 🌡️ Temperature and Feels-Like Temperature Comparison
-- **Top Locations with Highest Temperature Difference:**
-  - Query to find top 10 locations with highest difference between current and feels-like temperature
 - **Locations with Highest Feels-Like Temperature Deviation:**
   - Query to find top locations where feels-like temperature differs most from actual temperature

 # Output